 Choose from a dozen incarnations on the menu, like the classic cheddar-and-American plate to more experimental takes like the Mayan Chipotle (made with chicken diablo, Chihuahua cheese, and green onions) or the Mac Reuben (a combo of braised corned beef, pickled sauerkraut, Swiss cheese, and crumbled rye bread crumbs).
 Or, go all out on the indulgent Mac Lobsta’, made with chunks of fresh lobster, cognac, tarragon, and mascarpone.
 Just keep in mind that the space is small, so you may need to settle on takeout.

 Serving up old-fashioned American comfort food in several locations across the city, Schnippers wins high marks with mac and cheese enthusiasts for its unique presentations.
-Try a four-cheese version that's baked to order, or opt in for the Mac & Joe, which divvies up the dish with half mac and cheese and half sloppy Joe.
-For the ultimate in dairy decadence, pair it with one of Schnippers's classic handmade shakes.
+Try a four-cheese version that's baked to order, or opt-in for the Mac & Joe, which divvies up the dish with half mac and cheese and half sloppy Joe.
+For the ultimate in dairy decadence, pair it with one of Schnipper's classic handmade shakes.